PhilLockett/PDFBook/README.md

 This code has the following points of interest:

-  * PDFBooklet.java was developed as stand alone-code.
+  * PDFBooklet.java was developed as stand-alone code.
   * A user GUI was developed using NetBeans to make using PDFBooklet easier.
   * The NetBeans UserGui.form file is supplied to ease GUI design changes.
-  * The code provides functions for rotating a BufferedImage +/- 90 degrees.
   * The PDF processing can be performed in the background using a SwingWorker.
   * Using a SwingWorker enables a JProgressBar to be supported by the GUI.